ci4rail/docs/docs/user-docs/_edge-solutions/moducop/mounting-installation/install-guide.md

 ### Removal of ModuCop from 35 mm DIN Rail

-* Lift DIN rail holder flanges simultaneously, turn ModuCop slightly forward from the top and remove it downward.
+* Pull down flexible flanges of DIN rail holders (e.g. with screwdriver) simultaneously, turn ModuCop slightly upwards from bottom side and remove it upwards.

 ## Installation to 19'' Sub-Rack
 Make sure, you are using the correct accessory for rack mounting depending on your ModuCop configuration.
 For example, a 6 slot ModuCop must be mounted with 6 slot rack mount brackets.